KevinBatdorf/animate-in-view/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-A dead-simple Gutenberg block to animate in "anything" when the block comes into view.
+A dead-simple Gutenberg block to animate in "anything" when the block comes into the user's view.

 == Description ==